Gus McGown Memorial Bursary

 - Be, aged between 18 and 35 years of age as at 1 December 2016.

-- Be a member of or have parents who are current AgForce members in the Southern Inland Queensland (SIQ) region.
+- Have parents who are current AgForce members in the Southern Inland Queensland (SIQ)

 - Must demonstrate desire to give back to and/or be employed within the agriculture sector.